keithbuhler/keithbuhler.github.io/content/classical-education/classical-purpose.md

 The second factor that places liberal arts in a unique position in education is perhaps best illustrated by story.

-Consider farmer Charles let's suppose the farmer Charles lives in an early American Township in New England.
-What does he do on a typical day?
+Consider a farmer named Charles, who lives in an early American Township in New England.

+What does a farmer like Charles do on a typical day?
 He wakes up early works on harvesting or planting his crops takes care of the animals, and perhaps mends a broken tool.
 Then he rides his horse into town to sell milk and eggs to the town merchant by the few necessities.
 Then he stops by the town church to talk to the parson, confess his sins and donate a little bit of milk and cheese to the church is a tithe.
 On his way home he stops by the public house for a drink with his friends and talks politics in town gossip, hears and tells a few jokes, and goes on his way.
 At home, he eats the dinner that his wife cooked and sits around the table with his children quizzing them on their days activities.
 As a family.
 They sing a chorus or two after dinner, and sit out under the stars while he reads aloud from a book that they have acquired or inherited.
 Perhaps the Bible or a novel, then he goes to bed.

 What we notice in this little illustration is that only part of Charles's day is taken up with the technical activity and skill of farming the rest of it is taken up with talking with friends singing with his family, reading and enjoying relationship.

-Liberal education aims to equip Charles to live his life.
-His whole life with flourishing.
-What is the practical use of singing?
+Liberal education aims to equip anyone in any walk of life, however noble or mean, to live a flourishing life.

+Flourishing sometimes is tangential to one's professional or practical activity.
+For example, what is the practical use of singing?
 Perhaps for a professional singer who earns their wages by singing it could be considered a practical activity.
 But for Charles singing is simply part of the joy of his daily life.
 What is the practical use of talking politics with his friends?
 Or looking at the stars?
-Charles is an excellent thinker and debates persuasively, and he knows quite a bit about the stars--but these skills do not directly concern his success as a farmer.
+Charles is an excellent thinker and debates persuasively, and he knows quite a bit about the stars -- but these skills do not directly concern his success as a farmer.

 The point here is to observe that the liberal arts take aim at the specifically human side of life.
 To this day.
 They are called the humanities, history, literature and philosophy and we might include the arts, music, theater, dance, painting, sculpture, and so on.
 These activities though they may have a more highly specialized or professional aspect for some people, are common to all people.
 They are universal.
 Everybody philosophizes (perhaps not with profession-specific vocabulary!), everybody enjoys music, and most everybody creates something, whether it's choosing an artful outfit to wear in the morning or cooking a new dish for dinner.